WhissleAI/.github/profile/README.md

 ## Hi there 👋

-This is the home for WhissleAI on Github.
+This is the home for Whissle on Github.